 OHSAS 18001 occupational health and safety management system

-Certification under this standard may be performed by a certification body accredited, for example, with the Czech Accreditation Institute.
+Certification under this standard may be performed by a certification body accredited, for example, by the Czech Accreditation Institute.

 Social responsibility SA8000